readium/webpub-manifest/README.md

 | ---- | ----------- | ------------- | --------- |
 [Default Context](contexts/default/) | http://readium.org/webpub/default.jsonld  | Default context definition used in every Web Publication Manifest. | Yes |

-Context documents are all defined and listed in the [registry for context documents](contexts/).
+Context documents are all defined and listed in the [Context Documents registry](contexts/).

 ###The Link Object